kjtanaka/deploy_folsom/README.md

-Install-script of OpenStack Folsom for Ubuntu-12.10
+Installation Script of OpenStack Folsom for Ubuntu-12.10
 ======================================================

 This script installs OpenStack Folsom on Ubuntu-12.10